wangziqi2013/wangziqi2013.github.io/_posts/2020-08-24-timestone.markdown

 The OLog is GC'ed when the ckpt-ts is updated.
 All entries whose commit timestamps are before the ckpt-ts can be reclaimed, since the working set of these instances have been persisted to the NVM.

+On recovery, the handler first searches the OLog for valid entries, which will then be replayed serially based on their commit timestamp order, as the MVCC algorithm commits transactions in the logical commit order.
+After re-executing transactions that have been logically committed but not yet persisted, the handler then copies all entries from the CLog to the master copy.
+Only the most recent ones are copied, with the rest discarded.
+No grace period is needed after copying an object, since there would be no parallel threads.